617076674/Spring_Notes/Spring_IoC_Container.md

 #### 为什么需要Method Injection？

 In most application scenarios, most beans in the container are singletons.
 When a singleton bean needs to collaborate with another singleton bean or a non-singleton bean needs to collaborate with another non-singleton bean, you typically handle the dependency by defining one bean as a property of the other.
 A problem arises when the bean lifecycle are different.
-Suppost singleton bean A needs to use non-singleton (prototype) bean B, perhaps on each method invocation on A. The container creates the singleton bean A only once, and thus only gets one opportunity to set the properties.
+Suppose singleton bean A needs to use non-singleton (prototype) bean B, perhaps on each method invocation on A. The container creates the singleton bean A only once, and thus only gets one opportunity to set the properties.
 The container cannot provide bean A with a new instance of bean B every time one is needed.

 #### 什么是Lookup Method Injection？

 Lookup method injection is the ability of the container to override methods on container-managed beans and return the lookup result for another named bean in the container.
 The lookup typically involves a prototype bean.
 The Spring Framework implements this method injection by using bytecode generation from the CGLIB library to dynamically generate a subclass that overrides the method.

-##### Lookup Method Injection的注意点
+##### Lookup Method Injection的注意点?????

 - For this dynamic subclassing to work, the class that the Spring bean container subclasses cannot be `final`, and the method to be overridden cannot be `final`, either.